gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [x] update simulate!() and object collection so that the force is the force of the current step, so that for a logg of position and force, the listed force sum is the force that (along with velocity and other methods) that caused the particles to change positions between the previous step and the current step
 - [x] get rid of dumloop_product!() as it is just an unnecessary composite of larger pieces
 - [x] GLMakie integration and MP4 deliverable for data analysis
-- [] add temperature rescaling to catch molecules that suddenly acquire an obscene velocity.
+- [x] add temperature rescaling to catch molecules that suddenly acquire an obscene velocity.
+Side effect: now only these super fast pairs have any velocity left over
 - [x] fix bugs that cause particles to exit the box
 - [x] fix bugs that cause unnecessary allocations in VelVer
 - [x] notice that a simulation records n_steps + 1 position sets, when trying using frameintervals of 10s, have to shift the value by 1

 ### Version 0.00.3
+- [] fix broken performance by tuple allocation hell, consider switching pairslist to an MVector for values overwrite or trying named tuple shenanigans?
+- [] fix velocity rescaling / substitute with alternative method. fix behavior of interactions and parameterization in order to prevent crazy molecular behavior
+- [] force LJ may not work correctly.
+I might have just broken it, but i am uncertain that it correctly calculates the component forces, isntead of just assigning the overall force to each dimension, or something else entirely!
+- [] abstract away force computations
+- [] deliver a working simulation of coulomb and/or LJ

 - [] Improve design of the Logger to be compatible with makie
 - [x] Github work flow for a private uhh workspace